pwbrown/lwcp/README.md

         { liveShowId: 3, liveShowName: 'Test 1' } ] } }
 ```

-## Example in Action - Studio Line Update Response
+## Example in Action - Studio Line List Response
-**Overview**: In this example we are parsing the response from a studio line update
+**Overview**: In this example we are parsing the response from a studio line list request

 #### CODE
 ```Javascript